Extremes in High Dimensions: Methods and Scalable Algorithms: Introduction

-Many high-dimensional models are known in statistics and machine learning~\citep{Lederer2022,Buhlmann2011}.
-For extremes, however, high-dimensional data are mainly analyzed in the context of spatial or spatio-temporal extremes \citep[see][for recent reviews]{engelke-ivanovs-21,huser-wadsworth-22} with the \hr model \citep{Husler1989}.
-This model, and its spatial and spatio-temporal extensions, the Brown--Resnick processes \citep{KSH-09}, are frequently used in a wide range of applications \citep[see][for instance]{gaume-etal-13, ADE-15, buhl-klueppelberg-16, thibaud-etal-16, OSF-17, oesting-stein-18, EFO-19}.
-Using an adapted definition of conditional independence for extremes by \citet{Engelke2020}, the \hr model exhibits many similarities with Gaussian graphical model, which make it particularly promising as model for high-dimensional extremes.
-There are interesting approaches to high-dimensional \hr models, but they have severe limitations.
-The approach in~\citet{2021Roettger} is based on total positivity and, therefore, very restrictive.
-The EGlearn algorithm~\citep{Engelke2022} does away with this restriction but inflicts others: Given $\nbrdim$-dimensional samples, its course of action is as follows: estimate the variogram, then apply a ``base learner'' to $\nbrdim$~variants of this estimate, eventually combine the $\nbrdim$~outputs of the base learner via majority vote.
-But this approach has a number of limitations: (i)~It only estimates the edges of a graph and, therefore, does not yield a generative model. (ii)~It is unclear what base learner is appropriate; for example, base learners developed for Gaussian data may be consistent but not necessarily efficient. (iii)~The fact that the base learner needs to be applied~$\nbrdim$ times renders the approach infeasible for large~$\nbrdim$; and even if the approach is feasible, the repeated application of the base learner inflicts theoretical challenges (for example, $\nbrdim$ sets of assumptions are needed) and practical challenges (for example, $\nbrdim$ tuning parameters are needed when the graphical lasso is used as the base learner and even $\nbrdim(\nbrdim-1)$ tuning parameters when neighborhood selection is used).
-In brief, the EGlearn algorithm is a step forward, but it still suffers from a number of issues.
+Using an adapted definition of conditional independence for extremes \citep{Engelke2020}, the \hr models can be shown to exhibit many similarities with Gaussian graphical models, which make them particularly promising in high-dimensional settings with a large number of estimable parameters.
+So far, several interesting approaches to high-dimensional \hr models exist, but they have severe limitations.
+Approaches based on total positivity~\citep{2021Roettger} are very restrictive.
+The EGlearn algorithm~\citep{Engelke2022} does away with this restriction.
+Given $\nbrdim$-dimensional samples, its course of action is as follows: estimate the variogram, then apply a ``base learner'' to $\nbrdim$~variants of this estimate, and eventually combine the $\nbrdim$~outputs of the base learner via majority vote.
+But this approach has a number of other limitations: (i)~It only estimates the edges of a graph and, therefore, does not yield a generative model. (ii)~It is unclear what base learner is appropriate; for example, base learners developed for Gaussian data may be consistent but not necessarily efficient. (iii)~The fact that the base learner needs to be applied~$\nbrdim$ times renders the approach infeasible for large~$\nbrdim$; and even if the approach is feasible, the repeated application of the base learner inflicts theoretical challenges (for example, $\nbrdim$ sets of assumptions are needed) and practical challenges (for example, $\nbrdim$ tuning parameters are needed when the graphical lasso is used as the base learner and even $\nbrdim(\nbrdim-1)$ tuning parameters when neighborhood selection is used).
+In brief, the EGlearn algorithm is an interesting step forward, but it still suffers from a number of issues.